 And how does the institution retain its popularity?
 Sarah Gristwood investigates…

 The royal family (so the theory used to go) ride into the 21st century atop a tidal wave of British tradition.
 They represent, for better or for worse, the nation’s love affair with the past.
-Every time we see the Queen wearing a centuries-old crown, walk through the Houses of Parliament to celebrate the even older deal struck between Commons and Crown, we reach for another digestive biscuit to dunk in our mug of English Breakfast tea.
+Every time we see Queen Elizabeth II wearing a centuries-old crown, walk through the Houses of Parliament to celebrate the even older deal struck between Commons and Crown, we reach for another digestive biscuit to dunk in our mug of English Breakfast tea.

 In recent years the theory has been modified, to acknowledge the changes that have come to the British monarchy.
 The strength of our royals – so this theory runs – is that they are prepared to change when necessary.
-Yes, even their head, a queen who has just celebrated her 90th birthday.
+Yes, even their head, a queen who in 2016 celebrated her 90th birthday.
 She pays taxes, she sends a token tweet, she joins her grandson Harry to play a prank on the Obamas.
 Remember the opening ceremony of the Olympic Games?
 She even took part in a James Bond movie.

 There is, of course, much truth in both these theories.
 We love tradition, especially when it is softened by a little flexibility.
 But maybe the real secret to the long success of the British monarchy is its connection, not to the stodgy old ways of the stately home, but to the aggressive, thrusting, young nation that we used to be.

 By this theory, the reason we’ve never had a lasting revolution [against the monarchy] is that we got there so early.
 We executed King Charles I at a time, 1649, when the major states of Europe hardly knew an alternative to monarchy.
 After that we were immunised against revolution, and the immunity has lasted until the present day.

 - Listen | Adrian Tinniswood explores the fascinating history of Britain’s royal households, from the Tudor period until today